hpi-swa-teaching/CalDavClient/packages/SCM-Core.package/SCMCalendar.class/README.md

-A calendar contains all its events in a sorted fashion.
+A SCMCalendar object contains all its events in a sorted fashion.
 It also has a title and a default color.